vennelakanti1997/think_like_a_coder/README.md

 The test cases are included in the files. epiose_03 testcase is still pending and will be uploaded soon.
 Requirements:
-Python3
+Python3,
-Re module (pip install re)
+ Re module (pip install re),
  Random module (pip install random2)